tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/reserved-vm-instances/aqm.md

 ## Public Preview

 Automated Quota Management API is in public preview.
-Review the [reference](xref:management.azure.com.reserved-vm-instances.autoquotaincrease)documentation for API details.
+Review the [reference](xref:management.azure.com.reserved-vm-instances.autoquotaincrease)  documentation for API details.

 ## Support in other languages and interfaces